koorzenb/JS-Training/accessibility/readme.md

 # Training projects for Barend

-Idea is to use features binding engine to build apps and get more exposure to binding engine
+Idea is to use features from the binding engine to build apps and get more exposure to binding engine

 run:
 - "npm install"